carpentries-incubator/docker-introduction/_extras/e01-github-actions.md

 ~~~
 {: .output}

+We now have tested our website deployment workflow - given the source files from
+Github, we can use a Docker container and command to generate our website.
+We now
+want to automate this process via Github Actions.

 ## Github Actions

 Github Actions is a cloud service for automating continuous integration and deployment.
 This means
 we can have Github build our website and publish it on `github.io` automatically at every commit.

-Go to the Github project page and click on "Actions".
-Because we have no active workflows yet, we
+Go to the Github project page you created earlier and click on "Actions".
+Because
+we have no active workflows yet, we
 are taken immediately to a menu for creating a new one.
 We will skip the templates and click on
 "set up a workflow yourself".
 The configuration format is YAML.